Trademark Attorney Services

 Some business owners try to save money by registering just the logo if it contains the name of their business.
 That may seem like a logical solution, but it’s not recommended because if you want to change the design of your logo, then you risk losing trademark protection for the name of your business.

-Additional Information on Trademark Registration for Lexington Businesses
+Why Trademark Registration Matters for Lexington Businesses

 Trademarks Services for Lexington Businesses